 While we tried to figure out how what to do next, the pool project remained in limbo.
-Thirty years ago, when our pool was poured by overly ambitious homeowners, it came out not quite right; they messed up the concrete forms.
-The pool’s distinctly lopsided appearance has been marred even more by deteriorating concrete painted over repeatedly in lieu of sensible repairs.
+Thirty years ago, when ambitious homeowners poured our pool, they bungled the concrete forms.
+The pool’s distinct lopsided appearance has been marred even more by deteriorating concrete painted over repeatedly in place of sensible repairs.

 Quality restoration would involve an endless succession of patching, cleaning, solvents, washing, more patching, more solvents, multiple coats of primer and epoxy paint.
 We chose a simpler (and cheaper) route, consisting of lots of patching and minimal solvent use.
-Weekend after weekend Tennisfiend mixed and mashed epoxy patch and hydraulic cement into the numerous craters, fissures, cracks, chinks and crevices populating the pool.
+Weekend after weekend, Egor mixed and mashed epoxy patch and hydraulic cement into the numerous craters, fissures, cracks, chinks, and crevices populating the pool.

-When Tennisfiend wasn’t smearing noxious pastes on the pool, he was sanding and shaping the previous patch job.
+When Egor wasn’t smearing noxious pastes on the pool, he was sanding and shaping the previous patch job.
 The whole process took about six weeks.
-After he finished patching and we ordered the paint, New Mexico’s monsoon season began.
+After he finished patching, and we ordered the paint, New Mexico’s monsoon season began.
 It rained and rained.

 We spent three weeks either pumping rank water out of the pool or hosing off the accumulating dirt and plant particles.
-Finally, three days of clear weather were forecast and Tennisfiend began to paint.
-Unsurprisingly, the weather changed and it rained midway through the project.
+When three days of clear weather were forecast, Egor painted.
+Then the weather changed, and it poured rain mid-project.
 Sheesh.
-Anyway, it was poolpaint, so he finished.
+Anyway, it was pool paint, so he finished.
 Here is our new pool:

-To polish off our project, Tennisfiend will install a ladder (my pregnant self can’t get in the pool without one!).
-We will replace uneven concrete pieces (by the table and chairs) next spring, and paint the entire deck tan.
-We also plan to remove the unsightly chain link fence and erect an attractive wood fence.
-It would be great to build a porch over the sitting area, but that might be way too expensive and/or time consuming.
-Most likely, we will buy one of those shaded enclosures you see at Lowes and Sam’s Club– has a nifty set up in his back yard that I’d love to imitate!
+To polish off our project, Egor will install a ladder (my pregnant self can’t get in the pool without one!).
+We will replace uneven concrete pieces (by the table and chairs) next spring and paint the entire deck tan.
+We also plan to remove the unsightly chain-link fence and erect an attractive wood fence.
+Building a porch over the sitting area would be amazing, but too expensive and time-consuming.
+Most likely, we will buy a shaded enclosure like you see at Lowes and Sam’s Club has a nifty set up in his back yard I’d love to imitate!